marcf-ox/sky-inv-quiv/README.md

 <section>
   <h2>Summary</h2>
    This package implements in Python an algorithm to compute the skyscaper invariant [2] over a finite grid poset.
-This algorithm relies on the ideas described in [1].
+This algorithm relies on the ideas described in [1] and works for coefficients in any field.
+In particular, when the coefficients are in
+- $\mathbb Q$ — we use the cfraction library for exact computations
+- $\mathbb R$ or $\mathbb C$ — we use NumPy/SciPy, which may create errors for matrices that are not well conditioned
+- $\mathbb Z/2\mathbb Z$ — we recommend using instead the algorithm at https://github.com/JanJend/Skyscraper-Invariant
 </section>

 <section>